 Engineering students can review how the course counts for requirements by contacting the faculty director of their department.

 This is coordinated by our program provider, CIS Abroad.
 They handle the logistics and company visit coordination for the program.

-Dr. Reed is the Director of the Electric Power Systems Laboratory in the Swanson School of Engineering at Pitt; and Professor of Electric Power Engineering in the Swanson School’s Electrical & Computer Engineering Department.
+Dr. Reed assisted in creating this program for students and led the program for a number of years.
+He is currently at the National Science Foundation, serving as Director of the Industry-University Cooperative Research Centers (IUCRC) Program.
+He was the Director of the Electric Power Systems Laboratory in the Swanson School of Engineering at Pitt; and Professor of Electric Power Engineering in the Swanson School’s Electrical & Computer Engineering Department.

 His research interests, teaching activities, and related pursuits include advanced electric power grid and energy generation, transmission, and distribution system technologies; power electronics and control technologies (FACTS, HVDC, and MVDC systems); micro-grids and DC infrastructure development, renewable energy systems and integration; smart grid technologies and applications; and energy storage.